Lao–Siamese War (1778–1779): Lao–Siamese battles

 Phaya Supho, the Vientiane general who had earlier defeated Phra Vo, led the Lao defenses against the Siamese.
 Chaophraya Chakri and Phraya Nakhon Ratchasima Boonkhong marched from Nakhon Ratchasima to face the Laotians at Nong Bua Lamphu, leading to the Battle of Nong Bua Lamphu in December 1778.
 The Siamese prevailed, the Lao forces were defeated and Phaya Supho was compelled to retreat to Vientiane.

 After passing through the Liphi waterfall, Chaophraya Surasi led his Cambodian fleet to attack Champasak.
 Champasak quickly fell.
 King Sayakumane fled the city but was captured by Siamese forces.
 Sayakumane was taken and brought to Thonburi.

 Surasi then proceeded north along the Mekong to attack Nakhon Phanom (modern Thakhek, the town of Nakhon Phanom used to situate on the east bank of Mekong until it was later moved to the west bank to modern Nakhon Phanom in 1790 during the reign of King Rama I).
-Nakhon Phanom also fell to the Siamese.
+Nakhon Phanom also fell to the Siamese in March 1779.
 Phra Borommaracha Kukeo the Lao governor of Nakhon Phanom fled the city and later died from illness.

 Chaophraya Chakri from Nong Bua Lamphu and Chaophraya Surasi from Nakhon Phanom with the Siamese-Cambodian combined forces then converged on Vientiane.
 However, there were many surrounding vicinity towns of Vientiane that provided preliminary first-line defenses for Vientiane.
 Surasi took the Lao town of Nongkhai.
 Chakri and Surasi combined their forces to attack the Lao towns of Pakho and Viengkhuk (in modern Mueang Nong Khai district).
 Both Pakho and Viengkhuk resisted the Siamese considerably.
-Surasi then ordered many decapitated heads of Lao men from Nongkhai to be put in boat vessels and had Lao women to sail the boats to Pakho, announcing that they came there to sell the heads of Lao men.
+Surasi then ordered many severed heads of Lao men from Nongkhai to be put in boat vessels and had Lao women to sail the boats to Pakho, announcing that they came there to sell the heads of Lao men.
 The Lao defenders of Pakho were then horrified by the cruelty of the Siamese and became demoralized.
-Pakho and Viengkhuk eventually fell to the Siamese.
+Pakho and Viengkhuk eventually fell to the Siamese in March 1779.

 King Surinyavong of Luang Phrabang, upon learning about Siamese invasion of Vientiane, decided to pledge his alliance to Siam and contribute a force of 3,000 men to join the Siamese attacks on Vientiane.
 Chaophraya Chakri then ordered Phraya Phetchabun Pli the governor of Phetchabun to lead the Lao forces from Luang Phrabang to attack Vientiane from the north in the third direction.

 Chakri pressed on to attack the town of Phanphrao (in modern Si Chiang Mai district), which situated on the Mekong just opposite of Vientiane.
 The Siamese were able to take Phanphrao and numerous Lao defenders died in battle.